SwanHtetHarry/ai-movie-recommendation/README.md

 4. The model calculates similarity scores between the user input and movie descriptions.
 5. The backend returns the best matches.
 6. Streamlit displays the recommended movies clearly.

-## Screenshots Required for Submission

-Take these screenshots after running the project:

-- Streamlit app showing recommendations
-- FastAPI backend running in the terminal
-- Optional: FastAPI docs page at `http://127.0.0.1:8000/docs`